RohitDhatrak/OpenUI/README.md

 ### Things I want to improve/explore further
 - Component library for React
-- I have made [ChakraUI like components](https://github.com/RohitDhatrak/ReadersStash/tree/main/client/src/components/Shared) with styled-components I want to explore this further and maybe extract it into a separate library.
-If you are interested I talk more about it in this [talk](https://youtu.be/Qs1A76JyutU?t=1465)
+- I have made [ChakraUI like components](https://github.com/RohitDhatrak/ReadersStash/tree/main/client/src/components/Shared) using styled-components I want to explore this further and maybe extract it into a separate library.
+If you are interested I talk more about it in this [talk](https://youtu.be/Qs1A76JyutU?t=1465) I gave at React Banglore.

 ### Connect With Me
 - Twitter – [@rohit_dhatrak_](https://twitter.com/rohit_dhatrak_)